brooknullsh/personal-site/notes/async-javascript.md

 Setting an immediately returning callback within one of these interval or time out functions is (hopefully) a thing of the past because a promise can fit right in it's place.
-Similar to the Task Queue, promises reside on another, the Microtask Queue which has priority over the TQ but similarly is only processed by the Event Loop when the Call Stack is empty.
+Similar to the TQ, promises reside on another, the Microtask Queue which has priority over the TQ but similarly is only processed by the Event Loop when the Call Stack is empty.

 ```js
 console.log("Foo")